-The primary area of change from the current Commercial Retail use would be the loss of vehicle service-related uses.
+The primary area of change from the current use would be the loss of vehicle service-related uses.
 The former Sears had an automotive maintenance center, and that use would not be allowed under Mixed Use zoning.
-However, if a vehicle services-related use is established within 180 days of the Rezone going into effect, then that use would be allowed to continue to operate and would become a legal, non-conforming use subject to Salinas Zoning Code Section 37-50.160.
-The General Plan Amendment and Rezone would, therefore, create a 180-day timeframe for a vehicle service-related use to be established at the Sears site before such a use would not be allowed.
+However, if a vehicle services-related use is established within 180 days of the rezone, then it would be allowed to continue to operate and would become a legal, non-conforming uses subject to Salinas Zoning Code Section 37-50.160.
+The General Plan Amendment and Rezone would, therefore, create a 180 day timeframe for a vehicle service-related use to be established at the site before such a use would not be allowed.

-It should be noted that when the City received the SB2 grant in 2019, the former owner of the Sears site was receptive to the proposed land use and rezone and was interested in developing housing at the site.
-As such, it is possible that a future owner could be interested in pursuing housing on the site or other uses allowed under the Mixed-Use zoning.
+It should be noted that when the City received the SB2 grant in 2019, the former owner of the Sears site was receptive to the rezoning and interested in establishing housing at the site.
+As such, it is possible that if the site sells again that a future owner could be interested in pursuing housing on the site or other uses allowed under the Mixed Use zoning.